Risk Management practices for Canadian Infrastructure Funded Projects

 3. Proven risk monitoring and reporting tools to help support follow-through and keep projects on budget and on schedule.

 If you’re a project leader who is motivated to improve risk management practices, we invite you to join us December 8th in Waterloo, Ontario for a one-day, hands-on workshop.
 Our Risk Management Principles & Practices workshop introduces CII’s best practices in risk management, along with the strategies, checklists and tools to add immediate value to your capital projects.

-- Training courses accredited by CII and PMI
+- Training courses accredited by CII and CMAA

 - Facilitation of PDRI sessions, risk identification and assessment workshops

 - Implementation consulting and support for CII best practices and tools

 Construction Industry Institute, “Four-casting for Early and Accurate Predictability,” Implementation Resource 291-2, 2013.

 Bent Flyvbjerg, Massimo Garbuio, and Dan Lovallo, “Delusion and Deception in Large Infrastructure Projects: Two Models for Explaining and Preventing Executive Disaster,” California Management Review, vol. 51, no. 2, Winter 2009.